PeopleAdmin/stressque/README.md

       # random between runtime_min..runtime_max
       runtime_max 10

+      # The approximate percentage of a job's
+      # runtime where the CPU is pegged.
+Defaults
+      # to 0.3.
+      activity 0.5

       # The error_rate to maintain within the job.
       # Approximately this percentage of enqueues
       # will result in a failure of the job.
 The